3 weeks of headache, nausea & vomiting

 4 x 5 cm homogeneous enhancing intra-axial lesion L cerebellum, showing restricted diffusion, heterogenous signal on T2 weighted sequences, hypointense to grey matter on T1 weight sequences and hyper intense to grey matter on FLAIR sequences.

-The tumour was resected and histologically confirmed to be medulloblastoma.
+The tumor was resected and histologically confirmed to be medulloblastoma.

-Medulloblastoma is typically a paediatric tumour that most commonly arises from the vermis.
+Medulloblastoma is typically a pediatric tumor that most commonly arises from the vermis.
 When seen in adults, however, they are more likely to arise in atypical locations such as the lateral cerebellar hemispheres as opposed to the vermis, which is consistent with the findings in this particular case.